 \subsubsection{Smoothness}

-This smoothness comparison is only performed on methods capable of generating a ``clean'' medial mesh, defined as a 2D non-manifold curved surface without cavities.
-The boundaries of these medial meshes are extracted by identifying triangular faces with only one adjacent face. \modi{The boundary of our medial membrane is determined by the dihedral angle as discussed in} Section~\ref{subsec:feature}.
-For CAD-like models, the medial meshes produced by MATFP and MATTopo ideally extend to sharp features, allowing them to perform best, with smoothness determined by the shape's sharp features.
-However, for organic models, our method produces more stable boundaries and shows a clear advantage over other approaches.
-A direct visual comparison for the organic model is provided in Fig.~\ref{fig:bunny}.
-For a detailed quantitative comparison, please refer to Table~\ref{tab:smoothness}.
+This comparison is limited to methods capable of generating a ``clean'' medial mesh, defined as a non-manifold surface without internal cavities.
+The boundaries of these medial meshes are extracted by identifying triangles adjacent to only one face. \modi{For our method, the boundary of the medial membrane is determined using the dihedral-angle criterion discussed in } Section~\ref{subsec:feature}.
+For CAD-like models, the medial meshes produced by MATFP and MATTopo ideally extend to sharp features, enabling superior smoothness controlled by the shape's sharp edges.
+However, for organic models, our method yields more stable and smoother boundaries, showing a clear advantage over the other approaches.
+A direct visual comparison of an organic model is presented in Figure~\ref{fig:bunny}, and detailed quantitative statistics are reported in Table~\ref{tab:smoothness}.